Help for a Friend or Partner

 Having a friend, partner or family member be assaulted can be a very upsetting experience.
 It is important that you also take care of yourself as you support your loved one or friend.
-Supportive services are available through Psychological Services and the SRVSS Office.
+Supportive services are available through Counseling and Psychological Services and the SRVSS Office.

 ¹Information on helpful and non-helpful responses adapted from the VAASA Volunteer Manual, 2nd Edition, 1998 and Avalon: A Center for Women and Children "Active Listening" handbook.